frn23434/birmingham-skips/replit.md

-# Isle of Wight Plumbing Directory
+# Isle of Wight Plumbing

 ## Overview

-This is a full-stack web application for finding and browsing local plumbers on the Isle of Wight, UK.
-The application provides a searchable directory of plumbing businesses with detailed profiles, ratings, service areas, and contact information.
+This is a professional one-page business website for Isle of Wight Plumbing, a plumbing service company serving the entire Isle of Wight, UK.
+The site showcases services, service areas, and contact information in a clean, modern design.
 Built with React (Vite) on the frontend and Express.js on the backend, it features a modern UI using shadcn/ui components and Tailwind CSS.

 ## User Preferences